Ballygall: Boundaries

 Sculpture of the "Dublin Martyrs", Mayor Francis Taylor and his grandmother-in-law Mayoress Margaret Ball.
 It stands outside St Mary's Pro-Cathedral in Dublin.

 Religion

 Ballygall is a parish in the Fingal South West deanery of the Roman Catholic Archdiocese of Dublin, served by the Church of Our Mother of Divine Grace.
 Centred on the townland of Ballygall, it was constituted in 1964 from Glasnevin, and its boundaries also include other townlands such as Johnstown, Tolka, Walnut Grove and Wadeli.

 Community and voluntary sector

 The Catholic parish hosts a unit of the Order of Malta Ambulance Corps and its cadets.

+Education

+Among Ballybough's primary (national) schools are Mother of Divine Grace Primary School, Sacred Heart National School, and Our Lady of Victories Infant School.
+The local secondary schools include St. Kevin's College, and Beneavin De La Salle College.